-The mini is modeled in dynamic fighting pose by Boris Woloszyn.
+The miniature of He-Man has been modeled in dynamic fighting pose by Boris.
 He-Man came separately with sword in hand, battle axe, sword sheath and shield.
-Apparently, this corresponds to the equipment that came with the original action figure at the time.
+Apparently, this corresponds to the equipment that the original action figure came with at the time.
 I converted him slightly and put the battle axe in his hand.
 Actually, the sword hilt should still be modeled into the sword scabbard, but it has not yet worked out as desired.
 Currently, the back remains free.
 Let’s see how I will succeed.

 I decided to use the battle axe according to Whyte Knight’s example.
 I did not want to glue the battle axe somewhere and also did not want to do without it.
 That’s why the conversion seemed to make sense to me.
 I also have a Prince Adam and a He-Man miniature each in legendary “I have the Power” pose, which I will paint later, so the sword will make it’s appearance.